Project: Schwarze Pumpe

 CO2 Fate: Sequestration in a depleted natural gas field: The CO2 is transported 400 km by road tanker to the Altmark region, where it is injected into a depleted natural-gas field

 Vattenfall announced in November 2009 that it was achieving nearly 100% CO2 capture at Schwarze Pumpe.
-As of the beginning of June 2010, Schwarze Pumpe has now been in operation over 6500 hours during the last one and a half years.
+As of the beginning of June 2010, Schwarze Pumpe has been in operation over 6500 hours during the previous 18 months.
 The pilot plant is designed to have flexibility in terms of construction and the ability to exchange components such as the burners.
 Vattenfall is continuously rebuilding and developing this unit.
 Since starting CO2 capture, there have been two rebuilding periods to enlarge the project and changes were made to three different burners for testing purposes.
 One item that is now being built is an alternative CO2 processing line, which might eliminate the desulfurization unit and make the clean-up of the CO2 easier and better.
 This is achieved while also simultaneously increasing both the capture rate and eliminating almost all emissions.
 Schwarze Pumpe contains a complete process from fuel input to delivery of liquid clean CO2.
-It is scheduled to be operated for a ten year period, delivering base knowledge and validation data for Vattenfall's larger plant which is to be built in Jänschwalde, located in eastern Germany.
+It is scheduled to be operated for a ten year period, delivering base knowledge and validation data which was originally for the cancelled Jänschwalde project, located in eastern Germany.

 This project is also known as the CO2-Free Power Plant Project.
 Vattenfall began collaborating with two R&D projects on CCS technology at the end of 2006.
 Vattenfall sponsored, through the CO2 GeoNet European Network of Excellence, a network sponsored by the European Commission from 2004 to 2009, the Joint Research Activities Programme 18 “Monitoring near-surface leakage and its impacts.”
 Vattenfall is also collaborating with the Imperial College of London to perform a life cycle assessment of the CCS process.